ACEsuit/mace/README.md

 **Note**

-- By default, MACE-Freeze assumes all layers and parameters are trainable.
+- By default, MACE-freeze assumes all layers and parameters are trainable.
 This is equivalent to: `--freeze=0` or `--freeze_par=0`.
 - The `--freeze` and `--freeze_par` are mutually exclusive.
 If both are provided, only `--freeze` will take effect.
 - If you intend to use freezing as the sole fine-tuning strategy, ensure that `--multiheads_finetuning=False`.
-- Conversely, if you are using the multiheads fine-tuning method independently, either omit the --freeze argument or explicitly set --freeze=0 in your training script.
+- Conversely, if you are using the multiheads fine-tuning method independently, either omit the --freeze argument or explicitly set `--freeze=0` in your training script.

 ### Soft-freezing mode